The following are the current LTG Committee members.

 Jay Schlesinger is currently working as a GLP Study Director / LC-MS Scientist at ABS Laboratories.
 His position covers the supervision and conduct of method validation and regulated bioanalysis as well as study and IT management within the laboratory.

-Jay finished his BSc (Hons) degree in Forensic Toxicology at Abertay University, his MSc degree in Analytical Toxicology at King’s College London and also attended the Diploma in Forensic Medical Sciences course at Queen Mary University of London.
+Jay finished his BSc (Hons) degree in Forensic Sciences at Abertay University, his MSc degree in Analytical Toxicology at King’s College London and also attended the Diploma in Forensic Medical Sciences course at Queen Mary University of London.
 Prior to ABS Laboratories, Jay worked in the Toxicology Team at LGC Forensics and in the Environmental and Biochemical Sciences Group at The James Hutton Institute.

 Besides the LTG, Jay is also a member of The Royal Society of Chemistry, The Chartered Society of Forensic Sciences and The Research Quality Association.